Young caregivers 'exist in the shadows,' offer crucial help

 'A 10-year-old at school is not going to talk about toileting or bathing their parent, but they are going to talk about it here,' Kavanaugh said.

-In the afternoon, the kids trade email addresses and phone numbers, and The ALS Association's Texas chapter starts making plans for a pizza party reunion this summer.
+Each of the seven children attending - ranging in age from 8 to 12 - cares for a parent or grandparent with ALS.

 Doctors diagnosed Rupesh Kotiya with ALS in October 2014, a month before his boys turned 4 and 2.
-Ronan and Keaton have no memories of him without the illness.
+Ronan and Keaton have no memories of their dad without the illness, and they know he's getting worse.

-They started pitching in with care a few years ago, first by wiping away their dad's tears or propping up his head during car rides.

-Then they started helping Pandya move their father in and out of bed or onto the toilet.
-They pull down his shorts and underwear while she lifts him to the seat.

-Keaton says it is getting harder for his dad to blink.
-He remembers one recent night when Rupesh slept for over 12 hours and then took a long nap the next afternoon.
+Keaton says it is getting harder for him to blink, a key way he communicates.
+The boy also remembers a recent night when Rupesh slept for over 12 hours and took a long nap the next afternoon.

 'I'm like, should I be worried?' he said.